datari/significant_pane/README.md

 # What's this?

 It is SignificantTrades on your TradingView pane CTTV-style.

 ![Image demo](https://i.gyazo.com/b36275c5f5f582fd668535a254076ce1.png)

+# How it works?

+It adds an iframe with https://tucsky.github.io/SignificantTrades/ via Tampermonkey userscript.

+# What is Tampermonkey ?

+Tampermonkey (formely Greasemonkey) is an extension allowing you to run custom scripts on web pages (you can choose which ones are allowed).

+# Is it safe?

+No. Everything on the Internet is not safe.
+Use it for your own risk.

 # Install